theshaziyajaved/Typr/Readme.md

 # Typr ⌨

 _Typr_ is a typing practice website created using HTML, CSS and JavaScript.
-Here users can practice typing from random paragraphs and get there scores.
+Here users can practice typing from random paragraphs and get their scores.
 Try it out here 👉👉 : [Typr Live](https://theshaziyajaved.github.io/Typr/)

 ## Features